 Laura Taylor - Principle Ecologist

-Laura studied ecology at Aberdeen University and has since worked on a partnership projects including the Aberdeenshire & Cairngorms water vole conservation projects with Cairngorms National Park Authority, Scottish Natural Heritage, and Aberdeen University.
-More recently she worked on the Game and Wildlife Conservation Trust's Angus Glens Moorland Health Project.
-Laura has a wealth of experience running multiple large scale upland projects and is well-informed on all aspects of grouse moor management, deer management, and delivering a wide range of ecological surveys and is very experienced in surveying protected species, including water vole, badgers, capercaillie and black grouse.
+Laura studied ecology at Aberdeen University and has since worked on partnership projects including the Aberdeenshire & Cairngorms water vole conservation projects with Cairngorms National Park Authority, Scottish Natural Heritage and Aberdeen University, and on the Game and Wildlife Conservation Trust's Angus Glens Moorland Health Project.
+Laura has a wealth of experience running multiple large scale upland projects and is well-informed on all aspects of grouse moor management, deer management and peatland restoration.
+Laura regularly conducts a range of ecological surveys and is very experienced in surveying protected species, including water vole, badgers, capercaillie and black grouse.
 Laura has 18 years of experience working with gamekeepers, land managers and project stakeholders and is well-versed on planning surveys to fit around on-going land management and sporting activities.

 Laura Duggan, MSc, ACIEEM - Ecologist